 - Create a visually pleasing Timeline cover image that attracts people to your page and invites them to keep reading.

-- Consider using Facebook Advertising to gain a following at first and when you have built a community, offer coupons or hold a contest or giveaway to foster even more growth!
+- Consider using Facebook Advertising to gain a following at first, and when you have built a community, offer coupons, or hold a contest or giveaway to foster even more growth!

 - When creating a Twitter account, keep in mind that your company name may already be taken so you might have to be creative.
 As with Facebook page vanity URLs, as long as your username connects to your business, it will be recognizable.

 - Be sure to include a photo on your profile, as well as an interesting bio that describes your company.
-You may even find it useful to include a picture of an employee, as people like to connect with other people, not necessarily brands.
+You may even find it useful to add a picture of an employee, as people like to connect with other people, not necessarily brands.